naruthk/resume/README.md

 ```bash
 node json-to-tex.js
 ```
 3. Once a `*.tex` file has been generated, we can use any LaTex-supported package to convert the LaTex document into a PDF file.
-For instance, I am using `pdflatex`:
+For instance, I am using `pdflatex`.
 ```bash
 pdflatex NAME_OF_TEX_FILE.txt
 ```